deyangan/elastic-automation/README.md

 - 📖 **[DEPLOYMENT.md](DEPLOYMENT.md)** — full write-up of the architecture,
   the Jenkins pipeline, what the Ansible role does step by step, and how to run it (with diagrams).
-- 🔒 **[SECURITY.md](SECURITY.md)** — what was sanitized from the internal
-  version of this repo, and what you must do before/after publishing your own copy.

 ## Quick start